PlatONnetwork/platon.py/docs/contracts.rst

 .. py:classmethod:: Contract.encodeABI(fn_name, args=None, kwargs=None, data=None)

-   Encodes the arguments using the Ethereum ABI for the contract function that matches the given ``fn_name`` and arguments ``args``.
+   Encodes the arguments using the Platon ABI for the contract function that matches the given ``fn_name`` and arguments ``args``.
 The ``data`` parameter defaults to the function selector.